Heal Your Trauma

 Video: Feeling Good TED talk by CBT practitioner David Burns

 Book: Feeling Good very popular book that has helped a lot of people with mood disorders, by David Burns

 There’s a growing belief that drugs like MDMA (ecstacy/molly), psychedelic mushrooms, ayahuasca, and LSD, when used in therapy or with a guide, are among the fastest and most effective treatments for complex PTSD.
 But they come with risks.
 This is an area of ongoing exploration and recent experimentation, with the FDA currently in stage 3 trials of MDMA-assisted psychotherapy.
-If all goes as expected, psychedelics will become legal for PTSD therapy in several countries by 2021.
+If all goes as expected, MDMA will become legal for trauma therapy in several countries by 2021.

 Book: How to Change Your Mind by Michael Pollan

 Book: Trust Surrender Receive: How MDMA Can Release Us From Trauma and PTSD by Anne Other

 Video: The future of psychedelic-assisted psychotherapy TED talk by Rick Doblin, head of MAPS

 Movie: Trip of Compassion, about MDMA trials in Israel for trauma release